clarehchao/ImageBasedDosimetryTool/README.md

     - "15f" or 15m": 15-year-old female/male
     - "adf" or "adm": adult female/male
   - "binfwtype": file format to the binary mask volume, e.g.: "uint8"
-  - "nxyz": the 3D dimension of the CT image volume, e.g. [512,512,364]
+  - **"nxyz"**: the 3D dimension of the CT image volume, e.g. [512,512,364]
-  - "dxyz": the 3D voxel size of the CT image volume, unit: mm, e.g.: [1.36719,1.36719,5.0]
+  - **"dxyz"**: the 3D voxel size of the CT image volume, unit: mm, e.g.: [1.36719,1.36719,5.0]
-  - "xyz0": the origin of the 3D position of the CT image volume in Amide, unit: mm (can be calculated by xyz_center - dxyz*(nxyz-1)*0.5, where xyz_center is found in the 'Center' Tag when right-click on the CT image series in Amide)
+  - **"xyz0"**: the origin of the 3D position of the CT image volume in Amide, unit: mm (can be calculated by xyz_center - dxyz*(nxyz-1)*0.5, where xyz_center is found in the 'Center' Tag when right-click on the CT image series in Amide)
   - "HUthresh": the HU thresholds for the initial segmentation, e.g.: [-5000,-400,200,1440,5000]
   - "HUthresh_name": the name of the materials segmented using "HUthresh", e.g. ["Air(inbody)","ResidualSoftTissue","Cranium","Teeth"]
-  - "organvoiname": a list of organ name, e.g.: ["Lung","Brain","Heart"]
+  - **"organvoiname"**: a list of organ name including tumors, e.g.: ["Lung","Brain","Heart"]
-  - "tumorvoiname": a list of tumor name, e.g.: ["Tumor1","Tumor2"]
   - "srcparticle": the source particle simulated in the Monte Carlo simulations, e.g.: "I131"
   - "excludesrcname": a list of the source name to exclude, []
   - "therun": the Monte Carlo the start Run #, the end Run #, and the Run increment for evaluating S-value's, e.g. [1,10,1]
-  - "srcname": a dictionary of the source organs, the dictionary key is the name of the source organ, and the value is the organ labele associated to the source organ, e.g. {"TotalBody":["ResidualSoftTissue","Cranium","Teeth","Lung","Brain","Heart","Tumor1","Tumor2"],"Heart":["Heart"],"Tumor1":["Tumor1"],"Tumor2":["Tumor2"],"Brain":["Brain"],"Lung":["Lung"]}}
+  - **"srcname"**: a dictionary of the source organs, the dictionary key is the name of the source organ, and the value is the organ labele associated to the source organ, e.g. {"TotalBody":["ResidualSoftTissue","Cranium","Teeth","Lung","Brain","Heart","Tumor1","Tumor2"],"Heart":["Heart"],"Tumor1":["Tumor1"],"Tumor2":["Tumor2"],"Brain":["Brain"],"Lung":["Lung"]}}

 ##### Segment & Convert CT images to Geant4 input files